THE OLD TYPE SENSOR IS ONLY FOR ADORs FROM BEFORE MAY 2015.

 NOTE: The ADOR already has a built-in sensor.
 You only need it for the ADOR if you are going to mount the ADOR inside, facing inward.

 The ADOR already has an internal Infra-Red photosensor built-in.

 NOTE: be certain you are ordering the correct sensor: OLD SENSOR for before May 2015 vs DTYPE (NEW) SENSOR for newer units, after May 2015.

-NOTE: there are two variations: standard variation has 4 foot long wire and there is also a 12 foot long wire variation.
-Choose the one you need in the drop box.
+NOTE: there are two variations: standard variation has a 4-foot long wire and there is also a 12-foot long wire variation.
+Choose the one you need in dropbox.

 If you want to mount the ADOR inside the coop where the internal sensor does not face outward, then you may need this remote sensor accessory to pick up outdoor daylight.
-The standard cord is a twisted-pair about 4 foot long which should be long enough in all applications where the door is mounted on an external wall.
-There is a 12 foot variation if you want to run the sensor farther away.
+The standard cord is a twisted pair about 4 feet long which should be long enough in all applications where the door is mounted on an external wall.
+There is a 12-foot variation if you want to run the sensor farther away.